Skip to Main Content

 2. How quickly can I get materials through ILL?

 The time it takes to receive and process an item through ILL can vary.
-Articles can usually be obtained within 1-3 business days while physical books typically take longer, often 7-10 business days.
+Articles can usually be obtained within 1-3 business days while physical books take longer, often 7-10 business days.
 Please plan accordingly and submit your requests as early as possible.

 3. What kinds of materials can I request?